MiniZinc/libminizinc/docs/en/modelling.rst

   A model can contain multiple output statements.
 In that case, all outputs are concatenated in the order they appear in the model.

+  Additionally, output statements can be annotated using a string literal giving a section name.
+These section names can be then used to filter the output using the ``--only-sections`` and ``--not-sections`` options.

 We can evaluate our model by clicking the *Run* button in the MiniZinc IDE, or by typing

 .. code-block:: bash